AckerlyXu/heima/articles/storage/storage-dotnet-how-to-use-blobs.md

 }
 ```

-As shown above, you can name blobs with path information in their names.
-This creates a virtual directory structure that you can organize and traverse as you would a traditional file system.
-Note that the directory structure is virtual only - the only resources available in Blob storage are containers and blobs.
+By including path information in blob names, you can create a virtual directory structure you can organize and traverse as you would a traditional file system.
+The directory structure is virtual only--the only resources available in Blob storage are containers and blobs.
 However, the storage client library offers a **CloudBlobDirectory** object to refer to a virtual directory and simplify the process of working with blobs that are organized in this way.

-For example, consider the following set of block blobs in a container named _photos_:
+For example, consider the following set of block blobs in a container named *photos*:

 ```
 photo1.jpg